By: Tod Roscoe

-No one can feel safe noways if you post anything online from time to time on your social media profile, or anywhere else.
-What kinds of after-effects you might encounter if you share or leave your email somewhere?
+No one can feel safe nowadays if you post anything online from time to time on your social media profile, or anywhere else.
+What kinds of aftereffects you might encounter if you share or leave your email somewhere?
 What about the things you say or express online?
-Don’t you think this kind of information may end in the wrong hands?
-Let’s find out what scary scenarios may happen to you unless you’re paying due attention to that and how to avoid being trapped in digital dangers for your identity.
+Don't you think this kind of information may end up in the wrong hands?
+Let's find out what scary scenarios may happen to you unless you're paying due attention to that and how to avoid being trapped into digital dangers for your identity.

 First of all, let us start with the popular background check tools that use open governmental and private sources to gather all the information available about you in one place.
 You might be surprised by the amount of data available freely about you online and that you are not aware of it.
 Those types of tools fall under the Open Source Intelligence category apps.

 Plenty of lawbreakers were able to design special tools that allow parsing the information they need just like the police search tools in popular movies.
-Those tools scanning publicly available databases as well, that what makes them so dangerous to you.
+Those tools scan publicly available databases as well, that's what makes them so dangerous to you.
 What can be done against those big data monsters?
-It’s quite easy to check what kind of information about you may be freely available through those OSINT tools and how easy someone fraudulent can get used of it.
+It's quite easy to check what kind of information about you may be freely available through those OSINT tools and how easy someone fraudulent can get use of it.

-Any emails you ever replied or received, every post you shared on Facebook, every selfie you uploaded on Instagram – all of that creates your digital footprint identity.
+Any emails you ever replied to or received, every post you shared on Facebook, every selfie you uploaded on Instagram – all of that creates your digital footprint.
 Anything that was ever said or done on the Internet will stay there forever and that is one of its foundation stones.
-Clicking on “accept cookies policy” button will help the webmasters track the activity you perform on their websites and since this kind of info is stored somewhere, you will add that to your digital footprint.
-Most of the digital footprint types can be divided into two main groups: “active” and “passive”.
+Clicking on "accept cookies policy" button will help the webmasters track the activity you perform on their websites.
+And since this kind of info is stored somewhere, you will add that to your digital footprint.
+Most of the digital footprint types can be divided into two main groups: "active" and "passive".

 How to find your online presence?